belarix/xfce-Dark-theme-/README.md

 Windows 95 OSR2 UI for Xfce4 4.20

-v1.78 / 2025 Sliver X
+v1.80 / 2025 Sliver X

 ![Image Screenshot](https://github.com/SliverXReal/Redmond97-SE/blob/master/screenshots/1-ouroboros.png)

 These themes are recreations of the Windows 95 (OSR 2-era, "Detroit") GUI controls for GTK2, GTK3, GTK4, Xfwm4, Metacity and Wine.

 It is a fork of the Redmond97 project.
 The main additions are GTK4 support, HiDPI themes, companion Wine color themes and an extended builder script.
+It also has much deeper integration into Xfce4 and its plugins.

 It does not focus on recreating a clone of the Windows 9x desktop like its parent project, rather, using its visual language with a modern desktop environment.

 Included is variant of madmaxms' Obsidian icon theme (Based on Faenza) with slight modifications to work better with the HiDPI themes.

-It was developed for Xfce4 v4.20: Minimal testing with Xfce4 v4.16 worked with some visual problems due to using an older GTK3 version, while Xfce4 4.18 is untested at this time.
+It was developed for Xfce4 v4.20: The need to set a panel border is a fairly recent feature of Xfce so it will not work on much older versions than this.

-Very old (GTK2-based) versions of Xfce should work fine, but this is also untested as of now.
+Very old (GTK2-based) versions of Xfce should work fine in theory (And the Xfwm4 themes are purely XPM-based, so will work on ancient versions of it), but this is untested as of now.

 Included Themes: